 The Stroke Of An Artist with Tracy Markley.

 The stroke of an artist.
-Due to the gap in care for stroke patients after they leave rehabilitation, many stroke survivors seek out complimentary methods to help them overcome their deficits.
+Due to the gap in care for stroke patients after they leave rehabilitation, many stroke survivors seek out complementary methods to help them overcome their deficits.

 Of course my recovery had a long way to go and I was not going to be the best I could be with such a small amount of rehabilitation.